Doomlazer/KQ4SCI-AGI-Egg-Port/README.md

 ## EGGS

 ### PIRATE
 Pirate Typing PIRATE at the copy protection displays one of two random images, plays a few bars of drunken sailor, and accuses the player of being a pirate before exiting the game.
-In the AGI version you needed to press ALT-D at the copy protection to enter the debugger, then type pirate to see the easter egg.
+In the AGI version you need to press ALT-D at the copy protection to enter the debugger, then type pirate to see the easter egg.
 Because it's not possible to trigger it in the same way with the SCI debugger, simply type 'pirate' instead of the answer from the manual.

 ### RAP KQ
 During the end game sequence, return to Lolotte's torture cell and type RAP KQ to see Rosella brakedancing to complaints by the developers about 'berta.